This is a discussion of the Hadoop MapReduce component of the Apache Hadoop “big data” project (version 2.7).

 map where the keys are the different “categories” of data, and the value is the list of entities in that category.
 The

-reduce step is then applied to each key (in parallel), converting each list-of-entities into a single value.
+reduce step is then applied to each key (in parallel), converting each list-of-entities into a (usually smaller) list of values of a different type.

 Not every problem fits the MapReduce constraints, but many do - and can therefore be efficiently executed on a cluster of nodes.
 In particular, with careful planning the code can be “brought to the data” rather than reverse, to reduce memory traffic and thus mitigate one of the major bottlenecks in processing large amounts of data.